 This old-fashioned pickle recipe is different from most other pickles.
 Fresh cucumbers and onions are pickled in a mustard sauce infused with turmeric and celery seed.

-It’s was grammy Opal’s way of using up every last bit of the delicious garden bounty she worked so hard to grow all spring and summer long.
+It was grammy Opal’s way of using up every last bit of the delicious garden bounty she worked so hard to grow all spring and summer long.

-To be honest, I always looked forward to the phone call asking for my help getting the vegetables ready, because I craved the thick mustard sauce pickles with their piquant sweetness.
+To be honest, I always looked forward to the phone call asking for my help getting the vegetables ready because I craved the thick mustard sauce pickles with their piquant sweetness.

 How to Make Homemade Mustard Pickles

-First, gather all of your ingredients and anyone at all that you can con into helping you wash and chop up all the veggies.
+First, gather all of your ingredients, and anyone at all that you can con into helping you wash and chop up all the veggies.

 Put all the chopped veggies in a very large pot with enough COLD water to Cover.
 Sprinkle them with canning salt and let the whole pot sit overnight, covered.
 (Do not refrigerate).

 In case you’re wondering what’s the difference between canning salt and table salt, canning salt is pure, lacking preservatives.
-Table salt contains additives such as potassium iodide or sodium iodate, etc. Using table salt can cause the jars of pickles to become cloudy, or dark.
+Table salt contains additives such as potassium iodide or sodium iodate, etc. Using table salt can cause the jars of pickles to become cloudy or dark.

 The next morning, drain and rinse the veggies very well.
 Combine the ingredients for the sauce in a heavy large stockpot.

 Bring the mustard sauce to just under the boiling point.
-At this point it will be quite thick, then add veggies.
+At this point, it will be quite thick, then add veggies.

-Ladle into canning jars, be sure to leave the proper amount of headspace!
+Ladle into canning jars, and be sure to leave the proper amount of headspace!
 Process in a water bath canner for fifteen minutes.

 Here are a few of the finished jars, not that they last very long.
-These have been my husbands favorite since he was a child.
+These have been my husband’s favorite since he was a child.
 Our own sons adore them as well.

-If you’d rather have old fashioned mustard pickle spears, just use cucumbers in place of the cauliflower.
+If you’d rather have old-fashioned mustard pickle spears, just use cucumbers in place of the cauliflower.
 Of course, you’ll need to brine them overnight as well.

 Homemade End of the Garden Mustard Pickles Recipe